Real Testing. Unbiased Reviews.

 Stinson 7 stands as HOKA’s most ambitious entry into this space.
 With its towering 40mm heel stack and revolutionary H-Frame technology, this trail shoe promises to deliver uncompromising comfort without sacrificing stability on uneven terrain.

-The shoe is crafted with quality materials enhance the longevity so you can enjoy years of trail running in this shoe.
-They compete very well against the Salomon Speedcross 6, Hoka Speedgoat 6, Brooks Cascadia 18 and even the brand new Hoka Challenger 8.
+The shoe uses quality materials that actually hold up, so it’s built for long-term trail miles not just a few Instagram runs.
+It competes very well against the Salomon Speedcross 6, Hoka Speedgoat 6, Brooks Cascadia 18 and even the brand new Hoka Challenger 8

 Hoka Stinson 7 Pros and Cons